 The majority of refugees resettled to Denmark are selected following an in-country selection mission.
-As mentioned under section 1, the Minister of Refugee, Immigration and Integration Affairs decides at the beginning of each calendar year upon the countries in which the 2 to 3 annual selection missions shall be carried out.
+As mentioned under section 1, the Minister of Justice decides at the beginning of each calendar year upon the countries in which the 3 annual selection missions shall be carried out.